 Meeting Students’ Needs Academically, Socially and Emotionally

-How Teach to One: Math Builds Social and Emotional Development
+How Teach to One Integrates Social and Emotional Learning

-Students learning with Teach to One: Math build their social and emotional development through collaborative learning, performance based tasks and ongoing reflections.
+Students learning with Teach to One: Math (TTO) engage in social and emotional development through collaborative learning, performance-based tasks, and ongoing reflections.

 Learning How to Thrive

-- Goal Setting: Setting goals and reflecting on performance every two to three weeks as part of their growing self-management
+- Goal Setting: Establishing goals and reflecting on performance every two to three weeks as part of enhancing self-management.

-- Social Awareness: Providing feedback to their peers in collaborative learning modalities and performance-based assessments as a way to build social awareness
+- Social Awareness: Providing and receiving feedback from peers in collaborative learning modalities and performance-based projects.

-- Agency: Building their sense of agency through the ability to “prove” they already understand self-selected math skills
+- Agency: Building sense of agency through the ability to “prove” understanding of self-selected math skills.

-- Relationships: Developing supportive social relationships with adults and peers through a math advisory structure.
+- Relationships: Developing supportive social relationships with adults and peers through an advisory or collaborative learning structure.

-- Self Management: Building self-management skills through independent learning experiences such as note taking routines and tracking progress.
+- Self-management: Building skills through independent learning experiences, such as note-taking routines and tracking progress.

-Embedding Social and Emotional Learning in the Classroom Teach to One:
+Embedding Social and Emotional Learning in the Classroom with TTO:

 In Academic Curriculum

-- Teachers are required to document student work ethic and contribution
+- Teachers document student attendance, work ethic, and contributions in each session

 Free Standing SEL Lessons